axibase/atsd/portals/selecting-series.md

   fstype = ext4
 ```

-In the above example, the response contains three different series with the same file system type ext4 but with different
+In the above example, the response contains three different series with the same file system type `ext4` but with different
 mount points: `/`, `/boot/`, `/media/datadrive`.

-The resulting series is merged from 3 underlying different series and provides a meaningless result in this case.
+The resulting series is merged from three underlying series and provides a meaningless result.

 [![](./resources/button.png)](https://apps.axibase.com/chartlab/cdfb34c5/7)

-To control how multiple matched series are processed, use the `multiple-series = true | false` setting.
+To control how multiple matched series are processed, use the `multiple-series` setting.

 ```ls
 # Display all series with tag fstype=ext4 without merging